defuse/bqp/blog-source/content/will-we-ever-solve-the-hard-problem-of-information-security.md

 making them ultra likely to write programs with memory corruption vulnerabilities.
-So this approach boils down to recognizing that the bull's eye we're going for is small and that we have to invest massive amounts of time and money into making sure we've hit it.
+So this approach boils down to recognizing that the bull's eye we're going for is small and that we have to invest massive amounts of time and money into making sure we hit it.

 - Diagram of old probability distribution vs. taller one (side view)